CopterExpress/clover/docs/en/camera.md

 image_sub = rospy.Subscriber('main_camera/image_raw', Image, image_callback, queue_size=1)
 ```

 The script will take up to 100% CPU capacity.
-To slow down the script artificially, you can run [throttling](http://wiki.ros.org/topic_tools/throttle) of frames from the camera, for example, at 5 Hz (`main_camera.launch`):
+To slow down the script artificially, you can use [throttling](http://wiki.ros.org/topic_tools/throttle) of frames from the camera, for example, at 5 Hz (`main_camera.launch`):

 ```xml
 <node pkg="topic_tools" name="cam_throttle" type="throttle"